KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.3 Tree of Emanation — A Schema of Twofold Declivity and Soul Integration

 Zenetism describes reality as a field of reflected emanations,
-arising from a single unstructured source —
+made conceivable under a single trans-structural allowance —
 **Zenon**, the Unknown Principle.

-From this origin, two Trees unfold:
+Under this allowance, two Trees unfold:

 - **The Aionic Tree** — rooted in Zero,
   moving through **centropic stages**,